roboportal/bot_design_examples/README.md

 #### Parity bit

 Parity bit is calculated by counting '1' in command and address.
 The value is '1' if the counter is odd.

 #### Hardware

-IR led is connected to Arduino (nano in my case) D2 pin thru current limiting resistor 150R.
+IR led is connected to Arduino (nano in this case) D2 pin thru current limiting resistor 150R.